WeblateOrg/weblate/docs/admin/continuous.rst

 .. image:: ../images/github-settings.png

-The set the base URL of your Weblate installation (for example ``https://hosted.weblate.org``) and Weblate will be notified about every push to GitHub repository:
+To set the base URL of your Weblate installation (for example ``https://hosted.weblate.org``) and Weblate will be notified about every push to GitHub repository: